 What is Nonprofit Board Governance?

 Nonprofit board governance is unique in that the members of a nonprofit mostly focus on both the association’s viability and the social impact and mission.
-Therefore, accountability and strategic planning are an important part of the governance process, as is the determination of responsibility and authority.
+As a result, accountability and strategic planning are an important part of the governance process, as is the determination of responsibility and authority.

 1. Traditional Model of Board Governance

 The traditional governance model has been in practice for over 75 years and is still often used as the foundation for determining governance in many nonprofits, especially smaller ones.
-Therefore, in this model, the board is responsible for strategic planning, budget, policies, and committees’ oversight.
+As a result, the board is responsible for strategic planning, budget, policies, and committees’ oversight.
 Similarly, they delegate most day-to-day responsibilities to the Executive Director, who they are responsible for hiring.
 In this governance model, staff, volunteers, executives, and committees report back to the board.
 Overall, the model is also known as a working board.

-2. Policy Board Model (Carver Board Governance Model)
+2. Policy Governance Model (Carver Board Governance Model)

-Dr. John Carver introduced the Carver Policy Governance model to answer some of the weaknesses of the traditional model.
-In the Carver model, the board is focused on determining the overarching policies of the organization, the “ends.”
+Dr John Carver introduced the Carver Policy Governance model to answer some of the weaknesses of the traditional model.
+In the Carver model, the board focuses on determining the overarching policies of the organization, the “ends.”
 At the same time, responsibility is delegated to the CEO and other members to establish the “means” or the implementation of the policies.

 However, the board is only responsible for hiring the CEO and establishing executive limitations.
 The CEO reports back to the board, but board meetings mainly focus on policy and executive-level performance.